Tour Montparnasse: Occupation

 The 56th floor, with its terrace, bars and restaurant, has been used for private or public events.
-During the 80s and 90s, the live National Lottery was cast on TF1 from the 56th floor.
+During the 1980s and 1990s, the live National Lottery was cast on TF1 from the 56th floor.

 Climbing the tower

-French urban climber Alain "Spiderman" Robert, using only his bare hands and feet and with no safety devices of any kind, scaled the building's exterior glass and steel wall to the top twice, in 1995 and in 2015.
+French urban climber Alain Robert scaled the building's exterior glass and steel wall to the top twice, in 1995 and in 2015, both times using no equipment or safety devices.
+The feat was also undertaken by Polish climber Marcin Banot in 2020 and 2023.

-His achievement was repeated by Polish climber Marcin Banot in 2020.
-From the middle of the way he was followed by a lifeguard on a rope but Marcin refused to connect a safety rope and climbed to the top without any help.

 Criticism

-The tower's simple architecture, large proportions and monolithic appearance have been often criticized by Parisians for being out of place in Paris's landscape.
-As a result, two years after its completion the construction of buildings over seven stories high in the city center was banned in Paris.
+The tower's simple architecture, large proportions and monolithic appearance have been often criticised by Parisians for being out of place in Paris's cityscape.
+As a result, two years after its completion the construction of buildings over seven storeys tall in the city centre was banned in Paris.
 This ban was lifted in 2015.

 The design of the tower predates architectural trends of more modern skyscrapers today that are often designed to provide a window for every office.
 Only the offices around the perimeter of each floor of Tour Montparnasse have windows.

-It is said that the tower's observation deck enjoys the most beautiful view in all of Paris because it is the only place from which the tower cannot be seen.
+It is said as a joke among Parisians that the tower's observation deck enjoys the most beautiful view in all of Paris because it is the only place from which the tower cannot be seen.

 A 2008 poll of editors on Virtualtourist voted the building the second-ugliest building in the world, behind Boston City Hall in the United States.